gbeckers/Birdwatcher/README.rst

 |Github CI Status| |Appveyor Status| |PyPi version| |Docs Status| |Repo Status|

-Birdwatcher is a Python computer vision library for the measurement and analysis of animal behavior.
+Birdwatcher is a Python computer vision library for analyzing animal behavior in a Python scientific computing environment.

-It provides base functionality for analysing animal behavior from videos in a Python scientific computing environment.
-It is not intended as a specialized final product to analyse specific behaviors, but rather to facilitate working efficiently with video data, to apply computer vision algorithms, and to save results.

-Birdwatcher should help you getting up and running quickly when building your own specific analysis code or measurement tools.
+Birdwatcher should help you getting up and running quickly when building analysis code or tools for specific measurements.
 It provides high-level functionality that is common in video analysis, such as reading and writing videos into and from numpy arrays, applying processing algorithms such as background subtraction, morphological transformation, resizing, drawing on